Entrepreneurs need more sleep – This episode explains how sleep helps you succeed more.

 The sweet spot is between 7 and 8 hours.
 People who are only getting 5 are not operating at their optimal level.
 (If you are getting less than 7, you’re more prone to getting sick.
 Sleep affects the majority of the organs in your body.)

 People who sleep less than 7 hours per day are 30% more at risk of becoming obese.
-Prolonged lack of quality sleep can lead to depression and anxiety.
+A prolonged lack of quality sleep can lead to depression and anxiety.
 Routine and consistency are important.
 You cannot bank sleep.
 If you’re “averaging” 7, but it’s 4 one night and 9-10 the next night, that’s not healthy.

 Do not skip sleep to work.
 Your mind will not be as sharp.
 Good quality sleep makes your mind sharper.
 If you want a sharper mind, better focus, better decision making, you need to take your sleep very seriously.